hayawata3626/typescript_fsa_redux_todo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This application is concise todo application.
-It is made for trying typesafa-actinons and unit test using jest.
+It is made for trying typesafe-actions and unit test using jest.

 ## Run mock server